This document describes what’s needed to create and deploy a typical Model in Image domain.

 updates to models supplied by one of these methods.

-For more information about model file syntax, see Model files.
+For more information about model file syntax, see Working with WDT model files.

 You can create a WDT model ConfigMap that defines additional model .yaml